Just like us, Sounders’ Stefan Frei, Cristian Roldan play waiting game during coronavirus pandemic

 But ultimately what the players want is a season.
 When?
 Who knows?
 What it would look like?
 Can’t say that for sure, either.
 But something, anything, would be sufficient — so long as the quality doesn’t take too much of a hit.

 “I don’t think there will be a normal season.
 It would be nice if we could play all our games, do it in a safe manner, and also get quality games out of it.
 That’s another thing.
-Do we really just want to have 30 plus games thrown out there and the quality is really lacking and players are getting hurt left and right?”
+Do we really just want to have 30-plus games thrown out there and the quality is really lacking and players are getting hurt left and right?”
 Frei said.
 “I have full confidence in the people who make those calls in terms of how that shapes up.

 “I was really looking forward to defending our title … but there are bigger things in life.”